Thermal comfort: Air temperature

 The air temperature is the average temperature of the air surrounding the occupant, with respect to location and time.
 According to ASHRAE 55 standard, the spatial average takes into account the ankle, waist and head levels, which vary for seated or standing occupants.
 The temporal average is based on three-minutes intervals with at least 18 equally spaced points in time.
 Air temperature is measured with a dry-bulb thermometer and for this reason it is also known as dry-bulb temperature.

 Mean radiant temperature

+Transfer of light and heat in a room.

 The radiant temperature is related to the amount of radiant heat transferred from a surface, and it depends on the material's ability to absorb or emit heat, or its emissivity.
 The mean radiant temperature depends on the temperatures and emissivities of the surrounding surfaces as well as the view factor, or the amount of the surface that is "seen" by the object.
 So the mean radiant temperature experienced by a person in a room with the sunlight streaming in varies based on how much of their body is in the sun.